What is a Colorado Freight Broker Bond?

 Get registered as a Freight Broker by getting bonded!

 Are you thinking about starting a freight broker business in Colorado?
-If so, you’re in the right site!
+If so, you’re on the right site!

-To become one, you need to furnish a surety bond.
+To become one, you need to furnish a Freight Broker Bond.

 The rules and regulations of the Federal Motor Carrier Safety Administration (FMCSA), by Title 49 §13906 of the United States Code, states that the Secretary can enforce a surety bond to freight brokers to ensure the following: